About us

 Abstract

 Quantum information technologies offers several promises in domains such as computation or secured communications.
-There is a wide variety of technologies available, including photonic qubits.
-The latter are robust against decoherence and are particularly interesting for quantum communications applications, even at room temperature.
+Because of their robustness against decoherence, photonic qubits are particularly interesting for quantum communications applications, even at room temperature.
 They also offers an alternative to other qubits technologies for quantum computing.
 For the large-scale deployment of those applications, it is necessary to have cheap, compact and scalable devices.
 To reach this goal, silicon photonics platform is attractive.
 It allows implementing key components such as generation, manipulation and detection of photonic qubits.
+On the silicon platform, the photonic qubits are generated by pair through non linear process. has several benefits, such as working at room temperature, the ability to generate heralded single photon, or undistiguishable photons with spatially distinct sources.

 Laboratory